solana-developers/solana-cookbook/docs/guides/debugging-solana-programs.md

 ::: tip Fact Sheet
-- The crate `solana-program-test` enables use of bare bones **_local runtime_** where you can test and debug your program interactivly (e.g. in vscode).
+- The crate `solana-program-test` enables use of bare bones **_local runtime_** where you can test and debug your program interactively (e.g. in vscode).
 - The crate `solana-validator` enables use of the `solana-test-validator` implementation for more robust testing that occurs on a **_local validator node_**.
 You can run from the editor **_but breakpoints in the program are ignored_**.